18F/guides/content/ux-guide/research/plan.md

 Design research is fundamentally about reducing risk and informing decisions.
 When writing your goals, use verbs that specify the output like “describe,” “evaluate,” “quantify,” or “identify.”
 Avoid vague words like “understand” or “explore.”
 Example goals could include: “describe user goals and pain points,” or “identify and evaluate the hypothesis behind our proposed design.”

 Make sure your goals work towards concrete positive change for your audiences.
-Goals poorly written can reinforce structural problems or only adress surface level issues.
+Poorly-written goals can reinforce structural problems or only address surface level issues.

 Research can also have subgoals.
 For example, some agencies choose to work with 18F to learn more about our approach.
 Explicitly stating these kinds of subgoals helps provide an honest account of the coaching work that the team will undertake alongside the research itself.